northswiss/jekyll-boilerplate/_posts/2016-06-08-why-wellness-should-be-a-core-element-of-your-travel-policy.md

   to make sure it isn’t an afterthought.
 tags:
   - Travel management
+subtitle: ''
 ---

 It doesn’t take a PHD in travel management to figure out how important duty-of-care considerations are.
 Yet, despite how crucial they are, they’re still too narrow.

 Today, because of heightened states of travel all over the world, the majority of travel policies naturally focus on safety and security.
 But with safety and security in the spotlight, the importance of the health and wellbeing of travelling employees can be lost.

 As much as the idea of work/life balance has permeated business culture, applying those same ideals to business travel has been slow going.
-Still, more and more travel managers are beginning to consider the importance of health and wellbeing when it comes to creating effective travel policy.
+Still, [more and more travel managers are beginning to consider the importance of health and wellbeing when it comes to creating effective travel policy.](http://buyingbusinesstravel.com/feature/2825641-ask-experts-why-traveller-wellbeing-important-your-programme)

-At the end of the day, the return that comes from treating employees like the talent they are generates goodwill from them, retains them for longer, and unparalleled value for the business itself.
+At the end of the day, the return that comes from treating employees like the talent they are generates [goodwill from them, retains them for longer, and unparalleled value for the business itself.](http://buyingbusinesstravel.com/feature/2825641-ask-experts-why-traveller-wellbeing-important-your-programme)

 Make sure your business travel policies reflect a thoughtful approach to traveller wellbeing for your road warriors with these tips and tricks: